1144 Meadow Drive

 Calcium is a mineral found in many foods.
 The body needs calcium to maintain strong bones and to carry out many important functions.
 Almost all calcium is stored in bones and teeth, where it supports their structure and hardness.

 To prevent porous, breakable bones as you age, you need to have sufficient calcium and vitamin D. The body uses calcium for a number of functions and will take it out of the bones faster than it can be laid down if your diet does not pump enough calcium into the pipeline.
-But calcium is not the only component — bones are also one-third collagen, which is a protein that gives bones their flexibility.
+But calcium is not the only component — bones are also one-third collagen, which is a protein that gives bones flexibility.

 Prolia® (denosumab) is a prescription medicine used to treat osteoporosis in women after menopause who are at high risk for fracture, meaning women who have had a fracture related to osteoporosis, or who have multiple risk factors for fracture.

-Prolia is also for people who cannot use another osteoporosis medicine or other osteoporosis medicines did not work well.
+Prolia is also for people who cannot use another osteoporosis medicine or other osteoporosis medicines that did not work well.

 After menopause, bone is lost faster than it can naturally be replaced.
 As bones become thinner and more fragile, fractures become more likely.